brendt/stitcher.io/src/data/blog/2018-01-16-where-a-curly-bracket-belongs.md

 }
 ```

-Finally, here is a daring thought - and I don't this myself by the way,
+Finally, here is a daring thought - and I don't do this myself by the way,
 because following standards is also a good thing -
 it might make sense to apply the same rule to short control structures.
 After all: consistency, right?